 Traveling the world or moving to a different city is exciting.
 The sense of adventure is what draws many to explore new parts of the world.
 But this adventurous spirit can have a downside.
 Being away from home for a long time can be difficult, especially during birthdays, weddings, and other milestone events.
+So how do you get over homesickness?

 Some people feel it more than others.
 Homesickness can be as simple as missing a favorite home-cooked dish.
 It can also be as severe as feeling depressed and anxious because they feel disconnected from home — their friends, family, and everything else that's familiar.